Sharks Stadium

 Sharks Stadium is a multi-use stadium in Port Harcourt, Nigeria.
-Part of the Alfred Diete-Spiff Rivers State sports complex, it is used mostly for football matches and is the home stadium of Sharks F.C.
+Part of the Alfred Diete-Spiff Rivers State sports complex, it is used mostly for football matches.
+It used to be the home stadium of Sharks F.C. before that club merged with Dolphins F.C. in 2016 to form Rivers United F.C.
 The stadium has a capacity of 5,000 people.